semmi88/semmi88.github.io/blog_posts/rubiks_cube.md

 ![alt text](conjugate_setup_inverse.jpg "Conjugate Setup Inverse")

-Notice that in these three steps we have executed a conjugate ` X Y X` `, where the middle operation Y was in itself a series of operations, more precisely a commutator for corner rotations.
+Notice that in these three steps we have executed a conjugate ` X Y X' `, where the middle operation Y was in itself a series of operations, more precisely a commutator for corner rotations.
 Equipped with all these tools we confidently go on and solve the Rubik's cube and many other similar twisty puzzles!

 **References**
 - https://www.youtube.com/watch?v=7LTCEyrQk44